freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 ---------------------------

-As for any plugin the code must be compiled and it's jar file must be deployed in the FREEDOMOTIC\_ROOT/plugins/objects/OBJECT\_NAME\_FOLDER.
+As for any plugin the code must be compiled and it's jar file must be deployed in the *FREEDOMOTIC\_ROOT/plugins/objects/OBJECT\_NAME\_FOLDER*.
-At Freedomotic startup it loads all the objects in FREEDOMOTIC\_ROOT/plugins/objects/ subfolders regardless their names.
+At Freedomotic startup it loads all the objects inside *FREEDOMOTIC\_ROOT/plugins/objects/* subfolders regardless their names.
-Object doesn't require an XML configuration files.
+Objects don't require a XML configuration file.

 Create instances of your new object type
 ----------------------------------------

-Now Freedomotic knows how this type of object behaviors on particular inputs.
-Then you have to provide xobj files that describe the instances of your object type.
-For example you have the lights definitions now you need to add to the environment a light called 'kitchen light' and another one called 'livingroom light'.
-This is done through xobj definition.
+Now Freedomotic knows how this type of object can act when it receives a specific input.
+Then you have to provide one or more *.xobj* files that describe the instances of your object type.
+For example you have the light definitions but you need to add to the environment a light called 'kitchen light' and another one called 'livingroom light'.
+This is done through .xobj definition.
 TODO: explain how to create an xobj object

 -  `Here <https://github.com/freedomotic/freedomotic/blob/master/plugins/objects/base-things/src/main/java/com/freedomotic/things/impl/Light.java>`__